newz/FirebaseSimpleChat/README.md

 REACT_APP_FIREBASE_DATABASEURL=https://xx.firebaseio.com // xx is likey <firebase-project-id>
 REACT_APP_FIREBASE_AUTHDOMAIN=xx.firebaseapp.com // xx is likey <firebase-project-id>
 REACT_APP_FIREBASE_PROVIDER=Anonymous,FacebookAuthProvider,PhoneAuthProvider
+REACT_APP_SALT=XYZABC // optional salt
 ```
 3. Run `npm start` and go to `http://localhost:3000` if your browser don't open up automatically.
-4. Set your password and salt, click update, send your first message and your set up is now completed!
+4. Set your password (and salt if you didn't set in env), click update, send your first message then done!

 ### Allow only you to access